HeyHeyChicken/NOVA-NodeJS/README.md

 ```
 node index.js
 ```
-2) If you start the laucnher for the first time, it will ask you if you want to launch a client or/and a server.<br/>
+2) If you start the launcher for the first time, it will ask you if you want to launch a client or/and a server.<br/>
-   If you need to change it in the future, you'll have to edit the "settings.json" at the root of the folder.
+   If you need to change it in the future, you'll have to edit the "/settings.json" at the root of the folder.

 ## Features